bbmokhtari/django-translations/docs/guide/querysets.rst

 To translate some queryset relations use the :meth:`~translations.querysets.TranslatableQuerySet.translate_related` method.
 It translates the :ref:`translatable fields \
-<specify-fields>` of the queryset relations in the evaluation.
+<models.Translatable.TranslatableMeta.fields>` of the queryset relations in the evaluation.
 It accepts some relations which determines the queryset relations to translate.